 Professional musicians are nearly four times more likely to develop disabling hearing loss than the general public.
-For many, this means giving up what they love.
+For many, this means they worry about giving up what they love.

 But they don’t have to.
-Many musicians have discovered the secret to keeping the music alive.
+Many musicians have discovered the secret to keeping music alive.

-Here are 7 other musicians who are battling hearing loss and how they’re managing it.
+Here are seven other musicians who are battling hearing loss and how they’re managing it.